Main content

 The directors of workplace relations in each circuit offer another point of contact external to an employee’s local court, providing confidential advice and information regarding options for addressing workplace conduct concerns.
 The directors of workplace relations can also facilitate assisted resolutions and help employees informally address workplace conduct concerns.

-Every federal court has at least one person designated as an EDR Coordinator who provides a local resource for court employees.
+Every federal court and federal public defender organization has at least one person designated as an EDR Coordinator who serves as a local resource for court employees if a workplace conduct issue arises.
 EDR coordinators can provide confidential guidance and information regarding the EDR process and can assist employees with filing a request for assisted resolution or a formal complaint.
 EDR Coordinators often coordinate with the OJI and the directors of workplace relations.

 Model Employment Dispute Resolution Plan (EDR)